 Exports of our products are subject to export controls imposed by the U.S. government and administered by the U.S. Departments of State and Commerce.
 In certain instances, these regulations may require pre-shipment authorization from the administering department.
 For products subject to the Export Administration Regulations (EAR) administered by the Department of Commerce's Bureau of Industry and Security, the requirement for a license is dependent on the type and end use of the product, the final destination, and the identity of the end user.
 All exports of products subject to the International Traffic in Arms Regulations (ITAR) regulations administered by the Department of State's Directorate of Defense Trade Controls require a license.
-Most of our fiber optics products, terrestrial solar power products, and commercially available solar cell space power products are subject to ITAR.
+Most of our fiber optics products, terrestrial solar power products, and commercially available solar cell space power products are subject to EAR; however, a certain number of our fiber optics products and solar cell space power products with an efficiency rating above 31% are currently subject to ITAR.